-A program and/or schedule should be established for periodic inspection, cleaning, and removal of lint from various areas of the dryer, as well as throughout the duct work system.
+A program or schedule should be established for periodic inspection, cleaning, and removal of lint from various areas of the dryer, as well as throughout the duct work system.
 The frequency of cleaning can best be determined from experience at each location.
 Maximum operating efficiency is dependent upon proper air circulation.
-The accumulation of lint can restrict this air flow.
-If the guidelines in this section are met, an ADC dryer will provide many years of efficient, trouble-free, and - most importantly - safe operation.
+The accumulation of lint can restrict this airflow.
+If the guidelines in this section are met, a Maytag Company dryer will provide many years of efficient, trouble-free, and - most importantly - safe operation.